toddbirchard/confluence-wikipy/README.md

 # Confluence Hierarchy Builder
 Generates a hierarchy of Confluence pages in a tree format using Python 2.7.X.

+Confluence Hierarchy Builder is useful for large Confluence instances which have grown past the point of reasonable maintence.
+While Atlassian supports HTML, XML, and PDF exports of Confluence, these exports exist only on a per-space or per-page basis.
+For organizations with hundreds of spaces (fairly common), there is no other tool which allows users to build a visual heirarchy of their own Confluence as a whole.

 ## Example output

 ![Output Example](https://s3.us-east-2.amazonaws.com/toddbirchard-github/Confluence+Hierarchy/output2.png)